DPI does three things: Tech Talent Development; Applied R&D; and Business Building.

 Just prior to the COVID-19 pandemic, there were 30,000 more entry-level job postings seeking technology workers than there are related graduates.
 This gap is exacerbated by Illinois’ ongoing loss of young talent, with almost half of university-bound high schoolers leaving the state and an additional net loss of 20,000 millennial workers each year.

-We are in a global war for the best and the brightest; DPI is Illinois’ offensive.
-It is a coordinated effort among the state’s top research universities and Argonne National Laboratory to band together to develop, attract and retain talent.
+We are in a global war for the best and the brightest; DPI is how Illinois wins.
+We are a coordinated effort by the state’s top research universities and Argonne National Laboratory to band together to develop, attract and retain talent.

-With $230 million in taxpayer funding, DPI is gradually becoming a hive of technology activity — from applied R&D, performed by faculty and funded by corporations, to tech training programs for minority students.
+With $230 million in taxpayer funding and an inflow of grants, DPI is becoming a hive of technology activity.
+Our efforts span from applied R&D, performed by academic researchers in Illinois and beyond and funded by corporations, to tech training programs for minority and disadvantaged students.

 Illinois is second nationally in computer science graduates, third in MBA graduates, and fifth in data science graduates.
 Let’s keep them here.